 U.S. Opens: 2002 (Woods), 2009 (Lucas Glover).

 Comment: The Black, originally designed by A.W.
 Tillinghast in 1936 and renovated by Rees Jones in 1997-98, is a ferocious test of golf famous for its sign at the first tee that reads: "Warning - The Black Course is an extremely difficult course which we recommend only for highly skilled golfers."
 They should call it Bethpage Black and Blue because it beats people up.
-After the 2019 PGA Championship comes the 2024 Ryder Cup.
+The 2025 Ryder Cup is on deck.

 10. Royal Birkdale, Southport, England